OpenVidu/openvidu.io-docs/docs/tutorials/index.md

                         <p><strong>OpenVidu</strong> is present on both client-side and server-side, but the <strong>application</strong> is only present on client-side.</p>
                         <p>Since these are client-side-only applications, you will be dealing only with <strong>frontend technologies</strong>: HTML, CSS, Javascript / Typescript ...</p>
                         <p>The main difference compared to Client Side + Server Side tutorials is that here you don't have real control over your users: your
-                            <strong>video-calls won't be secure</strong> beacuse you cannot identify them and cannot determine if allow or deny their access.</p>
+                            <strong>video-calls won't be secure</strong> because you cannot identify them and cannot determine if allow or deny their access.</p>
                     </div>
                 </div>
             </div>